StamatisDeli/Neighborhood-map/README.md

 - After some frustrating hours, I finally managed to pass a photo from the results into the InfoWindow, as well as a heading.
 I think I will pass 3rd party info as <p> there or something

 -TODO: Get info from 3rd party API.
 I tried Foursquare, it's not for this occasion.
 I am trying to get results from Flickr images and it's giving me a hard time.
 I am trying to get the results I need by geolocation.
 Not working!
 Breakthrough:Flickr API returns a JSONP function.
 I found a clean solution in codeburst.io.
 SO, it's just an object.
 Makes things easy.
-I guess for security, it would have to be converted to JSON.
+I guess for security, it would have to be converted to JSON. - Not good according to project rubric.
+I need to use fetch.
+I managed to get a single page showing.
+Can be seen in commit 7.

 I will try to make an album in Flickr and access that, instead of making many requests and shorting them out.